She told me to stay away from you. You know what could happen to him. And I nodded resignedly. Yes.

-Yes, I’m fine.
-Just felt a little nauseous from last night’s dinner.
+Yes, just felt a little nauseous from dinner.

 I said this instead of the word that dominated my mind, the word that would mean I’m no longer just my mother’s daughter.

-After a few minutes, my eyes flitted back to the test.
+After a few minutes, I had my answer.

 Wake up, I whispered with a hint of urgency.

-I whimpered softly, waited for the sound of your departing footsteps to ensue.
-Instead, your lips tugged into a radiant smile.
-It was the first smile I saw from you in a long time.
+I waited fearfully for your reaction.
+To my surprise, your lips tugged into a radiant smile – the first I had seen in a long time.

-I’m going to be a dad, you whispered slowly, tasting the beauty of each word.
+I’m going to be a father, you whispered slowly, tasting the beauty of each word.

 More often than not, I go to the University alone.

-Sometimes, when you’re feeling well enough to walk, you’ll limp on my shoulder, and we’ll stroll together, step by step, to the library that holds our golden moments.
+Sometimes, when you’re feeling well enough, you’ll clutch my shoulder and we’ll stroll together, step by step, to the library that holds our golden moments.